A Sample from Book Four

 “No,” she answered softly.
 “I suppose not.”

 She carried crumbs from the tablecloth outside into the cold.
-When she opened the door winter air entered with her.
+When she opened the door, winter air entered with her.
 For a moment I smelled frozen earth.
-Then another smell rose beneath it.

-Iron.
 Wet cloth.
-Old water.

 The room loosened around me.
 The hearth vanished.
 The bed vanished.
 The frost-white window vanished.